chanced/jsonpointer/README.md

 func (mt MyType) ResolveJSONPointer(ptr *jsonpointer.JSONPointer, op Operation) (interface{}, error) {
     next, t, ok := ptr.Next()
     if !ok {
-        // this will only occur if the ptr is a root token return mt
+        // this will only occur if the ptr is a root token in this circumstance return mt
     }
     if op == jsonpointer.Assigning && t == "someInterface" {